-Prerequisites: Three mathematics courses beyond Math 110 Fall (I), Winter (II), Spring (IIIa), Summer (IIIb) Frequency: Student Body: Largely engineering and science students, both undergraduate and graduate
+Prerequisites: Three mathematics courses beyond Math 110 Frequency: Fall (I), Winter (II), Spring (IIIa), Summer (IIIb) Student Body: Largely engineering and science students, both undergraduate and graduate.

-Credit: 3 Credits.
-No credit granted to those who have completed or are enrolled in Math 214, 217, 419, or 420.
-Math 417 and Math

-419 may not be used as electives in the Statistics major.
+completed or are enrolled in Math 214, 217, 419, or 420.
+Math 417 and Math 419 may not be used as electives in the Statistics major.